Betty Apiafi

 Betty Jocelyne Okagua - Apiafi (born 19 February 1962) is a Nigerian politician, economist, retired banker and educationist.
 Apiafi was elected to the Nigerian Senate for Rivers West Senatorial District in 2019.
 She has also served as a House of Representatives Member for Abua/Odual-Ahoada East Federal Constituency of Rivers State since 2007.
-She is a member of the People's Democratic Party (PDP).
+She is a member of the Peoples Democratic Party (PDP).

 Early life and education

-Betty Jocelyne Okagua - Apiafi was born on 19 February 1962.
+Apiafi was born on 19 February 1962.
 She earned a bachelor's degree in Economics from the University of Port Harcourt and a master's degree from the Rivers State University of Science and Technology.

 House of Representatives

-During her tenures at the House of Representatives (2007-2019), Apiafi was a strong advocate for women affairs, education and bank sector reforms.
-Other women elected included Folake Olunloyo, Maimunat Adaji, Martha Bodunrin, Suleiman Oba Nimota, Mulikat Adeola Akande, Uche Lilian Ekunife, Beni Lar, Lynda Chuba-Ikpeazu, Mercy Almona-Isei, Doris Uboh, Olubimi Etteh.
+During her tenures at the House of Representatives (2007–2019), Apiafi was a strong advocate for women affairs, education and bank sector reforms.
+Other women elected included Folake Olunloyo, Maimunat Adaji, Martha Bodunrin, Suleiman Oba Nimota, Mulikat Adeola Akande, Uche Lilian Ekunife, Beni Lar, Lynda Chuba-Ikpeazu, Mercy Almona-Isei, Doris Uboh, and Olubimi Etteh.
 She sponsored several bills and undertook several assignments.